code-vibe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * What are the arithmetic operators and how to use them
 * What are the logical operators (sometimes called boolean operators) and how to use them
+* What the the relational operators and how to use them

 ## Helpful Links